MoonlightCapital/MoonlightBot-docs/start-up/faqs.md

 When operating a temporary or pause role, you must satisfy at least one of the following conditions:

-1. **Maximum Duration Consistency**: The maximum duration allowed for you at the time of the role's expiration must be equal to or greater than their maximum duration allowed at the time the role was added
+1. **Maximum Duration Consistency**: The [maximum duration allowed](../miscellaneous-commands/check-duration.md) for you at the time of the role's expiration must be equal to or greater than their maximum duration allowed at the time the role was added

 2. **Vote Requirement**: The [number of votes](../support/upvote-moonlightbot.md) received from you must be equal to or greater than half the number of days the temporary role lasts, rounded up.
-For example, a 30-day temprole requires at least 15 votes to be sustained
+For example, a 30-day temprole meets this requirement if you have cast at least 15 votes after its beginning.
+Each vote counts towards **all** of your active temporary/pause roles

 3. **Premium Instance**: The server uses a [MoonlightBot Premium instance](../support/premium.md) (Advanced tier or higher)

-4. **Be Exempted**: You must have requested and received an exemption from the above requirements from bot Staff
+4. **Be Exempted**: You must have requested and received an exemption from the above requirements from bot Staff.
+Simply ask in the support channel and they will guide you through the exemption process

 If none of these conditions are met, the operation at the end of expiration will not be executed.
 You can check if your temproles are sustained with [`/list-temproles`](../role-management-commands/list-temproles.md).

 If someone is threatening to stop sustaining temproles to damage your server, [contact support](https://discord.gg/hNQWVVC).
-We will begin investigating the threat and will work to prevent damage to your server.
+We will begin investigating the threat and will work to prevent abuse towards your server.

 ## Will my temproles be erased if bot downtime happens?